 I’m a lucky momma to be able to spend every day of summer vacation with my kids.
 This time enables me to deepen our familial bonds and strengthen academic skills.
-Instead of sending them back to school needing to play catch up, I keep my kids learning over summer break so they go back to school more prepared than ever.
+Instead of sending them back to school playing catch up, I keep my kids learning over summer break, so they go back to school more prepared than ever.

 My contribution is in the areas of reading and writing.
 Reading is always core summer curriculum so this summer I’ve put more emphasis on writing.
 For starters, the twins are working on their respective personal statements for the college application process.
 Not only do they have to make a strong first impression, they have to differentiate themselves in the first couple of paragraphs from thousands of other applicants.

 With Ryan, our summer writing projects are especially exciting.
 Our big writing project is a collaboration on a young reader fiction novel; yes, we are writing a book together!
 We meet to discuss his story ideas and from that discussion, I outline the flow of chapter which he then drafts.
 We review his draft together and make corrections to grammar and spelling.
 The review also gives me the chance to point out key aspects to the art of story telling, like the importance of character development, the inclusion of detail, and the flow of a story.
 At this point, I take his ideas and run with them.
 What fun!

 Fiction is my favorite genre, both as a reader and a writer, and working with Ryan gives me an excuse to write about three boys going on a treasure hunt in Egypt.
 Now that is a story line I never would have considered on my own!
 Since the book is a long-term project and it often takes me several days to a week to expand a chapter and revise, smaller writing projects provide Ryan a chance to practice what he’s learning on a regular basis.